 The measurements were conducted during weekdays in the fall of 2003.
 Continuous 24-hour noise measurements were conducted at five sites, including Sites 8, 11, 14, 21, and 22 (primarily at receptor sites adjacent to existing residential uses).
 Of the remaining 19 receptor sites, 17 sites were measured during weekdays to account for traffic noise.
-Multiple short-term (20-minute) measurements were conducted during weekday AM or PM peak, midday, and late night hours in order to collect variation in noise levels over different periods of a day.
+Multiple short-term (20-minute)

+measurements were conducted during weekday a.m. or p.m. peak, midday, and late night hours in order to collect variation in noise levels over different periods of a day.
 The remaining two short-term measurement sites, including Site 23 and 24, were at the location of the proposed Memorial.
 At these two sites, short-term 20-minute measurements were conducted during weekends instead of weekdays in order to collect ambient noise levels and avoid the effects of on-site construction noise.

 The results of the measurements taken at the 24 receptor locations are presented in Table 15-5, with additional details provided in Appendix H. As shown in the table and appendix, the measured peak noise levels ranged between 66 and 85 dBA.
-The estimated $L{\rm dn}$ ranged between 65 and 80 dBA.
+The estimated L{dn} ranged between 65 and 80 dBA.
 These levels represent a relatively noisy urban environment with streets experiencing high levels of vehicular activity, including cars, buses, trucks, and pedestrian traffic.
+Details of each measurement site and results are described in Appendix H.